hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 ## RQ1: Bug-Finding Results (Section 4.2)

-For the first research question, first we will use `database/bugs.json` to reproduce Figure 7a that shows how many bugs (and their status) were found in each tested compiler.
+For the first research question, first, we will use `database/bugs.json` to reproduce Figure 7a, which shows how many bugs (and their status) were found in each tested compiler.
 To do so, run:

 ```
-hephaestus@0f0e136c9699:~$ python eval-scripts/process_bugs.py database/bugs.json rq1
+hephaestus@e0456a9b520e:~$ python eval-scripts/process_bugs.py database/bugs.json rq1
                          Figure 7a
 ============================================================
 Status              groovyc   kotlinc   Java      Total